Turgon37/docker-sftp-ldap/README.md

 | ----------------- | ---------------       |
 | 22                | SFTP port             |

-   * This volume is bind on this image
+   * The following volume is exposed by this image

 | Volume| Usage                                                 |
 | ----- | ----------------------------------------------------- |